Getting digestive waste out of your body is just as important as the good stuff you put in!

 It is one of my most popular articles on the site as it provides more detail on what order to take probiotics while healing the gut – navigating these steps is the top reason that clients choose to work with me one-on-one – yet I discuss most of my strategies in the link above for free.

-When the gut is inflamed or infected – it can also be hypersensitive and prone to states of constipation or diarrhea.
-The area becomes “protective” and may slow up altogether.
-Also, if you’re taking an antibiotic – you may drive flora imbalances that also affect motility detrimentally.
+When the gut is inflamed or infected, it can also become hypersensitive and prone to constipation or diarrhea.
+The area becomes “protective” and may slow down altogether.
+Also, if you’re taking an antibiotic, you may disrupt the gut flora, which can also adversely affect motility.

 I love recommending Curcumin as a general catch-all for inflammation – and research supports a role for promoting nerve and gut integrity, as well as detoxification.
 It’s up there with Lion’s Mane when I feel I need extra support for the gut.

-As for infection – monolaurin is my go-to source to support different types of overt and hidden overgrowth and infections.
-Monolaurin was first discovered in breastmilk but is naturally derived from coconut oil in pellets or capsules.
-For my private clients, I use Inspired Nutrition for pellets, and, for capsules, I use Natural Cure Labs.
+As for infection, monolaurin is my go-to source to support different types of overt and hidden overgrowth and infections.
+Monolaurin was first discovered in breast milk but is naturally derived from coconut oil, available in pellets or capsules.
+I use UltraLaurin by Inspired Nutrition.

 The powder requires no enzymes or gastric juices to be absorbed adequately in the gut.
 I personally use Integrative Therapeutics Physician’s Elemental Diet Powder – Dextrose Free when I recommend elemental diets.

-Elemental diets can be used as a reset over 1-5 days, or therapeutically for 14 days to treat SIBO, Crohn’s, and moderate to severe IBD or IBS naturally – and then the powders are tapered as a source of calories as normal food is reintroduced.
-A shorter “gut reset” gives your digestive system a chance to heal and recover, fully process a previous day’s meal and reset gut motility all the same.
+Elemental diets can be used therapeutically for 14 days to treat SIBO naturally, and then the powders are tapered as a source of calories as normal food is reintroduced.
+They can also be used as a 1-5 day “gut reset” to give your digestive system a chance to heal and recover.
 Others may use them on a 50/50 calorie basis with normal food as another way to rest the gut.

-Elemental diets have been well-regarded for stimulating motility in the gut & establish healthy nutrient absorption.
+Elemental diets have been well regarded for stimulating gut motility and promoting healthy nutrient absorption.
 I’ve discussed the elemental diet in detail previously.

-When people think of circadian rhythms, they think primarily of sleep and wake cycles.
+When people think of circadian rhythms, they primarily think of sleep-wake cycles.
 Circadian rhythms affect biology much more than just sleep.

-The gut also has a “sleep” and “wake” cycle to it.
+The gut also has a “sleep” and “wake” cycle.
 If you never give the gut a break – it starts confusing its cycles.

 Intermittent fasting is a great strategy to allow the gut to recover.
 It has been shown to help boost motility & also promote the growth of diverse microbes in the gut as the body can really focus on full digestion of the food you eat.